-In addition, Alaska assesses students in grades 4, 8 and 10 in science.
-The science standards-based assessments are not part of the school and district accountability requirements of No Child Left Behind.
+In addition, Alaska assesses students in grades 4, 8 and 10 in science, as required by the federal government.

-The Alaska kindergarten/first grade development profile is administered to kindergartners and to those first-graders who are entering the public schools for the first time.
+The Alaska kindergarten/first grade development profile is administered to kindergartners and to those 1st-graders who are entering the public schools for the first time.

-Students in grades K through 12 who are learning English take the English Language Proficiency Assessment.
+Students in grades K through 12 who are learning English take an English language proficiency assessment.

 Visit the Report Card to the Public link on this website, select your child's school or the school you are interested in, and you will find information about attendance, test scores, graduation rates, school/business partnerships, and more.
 You can also contact your school directly to find out more information about school.

-Alaska students can enroll in publicly funded correspondence schools or a charter school through a local school district.
-Local school districts may also offer other alternative programs.
-Students also may make application to apply to Mt.
-Edgecumbe High School Boarding School.
-More information is available about Mt.
-Edgecumbe at https://sites.google.com/a/mehs.us/home/, or by calling (907) 966-3200.
+Alaska students can enroll in a publicly funded correspondence school or charter school through a school district.
+School districts may offer other alternative programs.
+Students may apply to Mt.
+Edgecumbe High School, which is a state-operated boarding school in Sitka.

 Charter Schools can operate in Alaska under the jurisdiction of local school districts.
 Charter schools are exempt from certain state laws and policies in order to allow innovation to take place; their charters must be approved by both local school boards and the State Board of Education & Early Development.